Cost of Delay: the Economic Impact of a Delay in Project Delivery

-The Kanban method is a powerhouse tool for optimizing your workflow in order to increase throughput and efficiency.
+The Kanban method is a powerfull tool for optimizing your workflow in order to increase throughput and efficiency.
 With its help, you can visualize every step of your process, even on a global portfolio level, monitor how projects are progressing and where work gets stuck.

 Among the strongest sides of Kanban for reducing cost of delay are the so-called WIP limits that prohibit your team from working on more than an X number of tasks/projects simultaneously.

 Gemba walks are a legacy of the Toyota Production System that turned the Japanese carmaker into the world's largest automobile manufacturer.

 They encourage managers to spend more time on the production floor (even if it is a digital one) and monitor how work is being processed.
 Gemba walks are a great way to see for yourself what causes any delays instead of relying only on progress reports.